School of Visual Arts: SVA Galleries

 SVA maintains three permanent gallery locations across its campus—SVA Gramercy Gallery, SVA Flatiron Gallery, and SVA Chelsea Gallery—which exhibit work from both students and established creative professionals.
 Every year, the SVA Chelsea Gallery stages an exhibition for its Masters Series recipient, who are honored with both an award and retrospective exhibition.
-The 2022 Masters Series Recipient was photographer, MacArthur Genius Grant-, and Pulitzer Prize-winner Lynsey Addario for her documentation of civilian life in conflict zones; the retrospective was covered by publications such as the New York Times, The Guardian, and Vanity Fair.
+The 2022 Masters Series Recipient was MacArthur Genius Grant- and Pulitzer Prize-winning photographer Lynsey Addario for her documentation of civilian life in conflict zones; the retrospective was covered by publications such as The New York Times, The Guardian, and Vanity Fair.